 We will get back to the anatomy of that arraignment and look at what happens.
 You're going to make the appearance.
 Your attorney will get all the discovery related to the case – the police reports, other reports, or the prosecutors' evidence.
 Sometimes we don't get everything.

 For example, we need a blood result, and they don't have that yet.
-Sometimes we need video evidence.
-So, we will be looking for and asking about any other evidence they might have.
+Sometimes, we need video evidence, so we will look for and ask about any other evidence they might have.

-That's also an opportunity for your attorney to meet with the prosecutor and talk to them about the case and see what their position is, at least at the outset – what they're thinking; what type of an offer to settle the case.
+That's also an opportunity for your attorney to meet with the prosecutor and talk to them about the case and see what their position is, at least at the outset – what they're thinking and what type of an offer to settle the case.

 Finally, you'll appear in front of the judge, who can set bail on the case.
-That's another weird thing, you could be released on your own recognizance and then show up in court, and the judge can set a $50,000.00 bail, and you could be taken into custody and have to bail out.
+That's another weird thing: You could be released on your own recognizance and then show up in court, and the judge can set a $50,000.00 bail.
+You could also be taken into custody and have to bail out.

 I'm not saying that's going to happen in each case.
 I'm just giving you what could happen at the arraignment.
 Often, if somebody has a high blood alcohol level during their arrest, the judge may be tempted to raise the bail or order some bail, or the judge could say, I want your client to do a certain amount of AA meetings every week.